 Recovering the Coordinator

-As described here, different situations can require the recovery of the Coordinator.
+As described in the recovery chapter, different situations can require the recovery of the Coordinator.
 If the Coordinator finds a sealed state during its startup which it is unable to unseal using the host-specific SGX sealing key, it will wait for further instructions.
 You have two options:

 Recover the sealed state by uploading the recovery secret, which was encrypted for the